 Cosmetic treatment is a booming billion-pound business, with over 100,000 medical and non-medical procedures carried out every year in the UK.
 But whilst demand is high, confidence in this “murky world” (Peter Walsh, Chief Executive of Action Against Medical Accidents) is low, and many now question the safety record and fitness for purpose of cosmetic surgery clinics.

-There were already concerns about standards and the lack of regulation, but the government decided to act following reports of medical negligence in the PIP breast implant scandal in 2011 when it emerged that 47,000 UK women had implants that carried double the normal risk of rupture.
+There were already concerns about standards and the lack of regulation, but the government decided to act following reports of medical negligence in the PIP breast implant scandal when it emerged that 47,000 UK women had implants that carried double the normal risk of rupture.
 Respondents to the government review called for a ban on aggressive sales and advertising.
 The report will be published in March.

 Risks from non-invasive surgery